AdobeDocs/campaign-standard.en/help/automating/using/read-audience.md

 * A [Reconciliation](../../automating/using/reconciliation.md) activity identifies the incoming data as profiles through its **Identification** tab.
 For example by using the **email** field as reconciliation criteria.
 * An [Update data](../../automating/using/update-data.md) activity inserts and updates the profiles resource of the database with the incoming data.
 As the data is already identified as profiles, you can select the **Directly using the targeting dimension** option and select **Profiles** in the **Identification** tab of the activity.
 Then, you simply have to add the list of fields that need to be updated in the according tab.

-## Example: Union on two refined audiences
+## Example: Union on two refined audiences {#example-union-on-two-refined-audiences}

 The workflow defined in this example shows the union of two **Read audience** activities.
 The goal of this workflow is to send an email to Gold or Silver members that are between 18 and 30 years old.